programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 You might have noticed that the pots in the model of part 1 were different colours.
 These colours relate solely to how the pots were made and we will construct a key to communicate this to the viewer.

 To do this we will add some coloured objects.
 Three.js has several basic 2D geometries, including plane, circle, ring and shape, and more 3D geometries that include spheres, boxes, tori (donuts), cylinders and tetrahedrons (Figure 4).
-The parameters for these generally include lengths (in metres) and numbers of segments (height, width etc) but they can also be given parameters to create partial shapes.
+The parameters for these generally include lengths (in metres) and numbers of segments (for height, width etc) but they can also be given parameters to create partial shapes.
 There are also some more complicated geometries, including lathes, that will not be used here, that are made from a series of user provided 2D points, that are then rotated in the third dimension.

 We will use 9 spheres and a plane to make a vessel colour key for how the jars were made.
 A sphere 'geometry' is made with a radius size (in this case 0.04 m), number of width and height segments (Figure 4).
 If you increase the number of width or height segments you will get rounder spheres.
 The geometry is reused for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour.
 We are using the standard material.
 There are alternatives that can be used and it is important to note that some material types are more dependent on lights than others.

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-04.png" alt="Six different geometries: sphere, box, cyclinder, torus and lathe are shown in wireframe." caption="Figure 4.
-The 3D geometries that three.js can add include spheres, boxes, tori, cyclinders, tetrahedron and lathes.
-Parameters for the geometries often include length and segment number measurments.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-04.png" alt="Six different geometries: sphere, box, cylinder, torus and lathe are shown in wireframe." caption="Figure 4.
+The 3D geometries that three.js can add include spheres, boxes, tori, cylinders, tetrahedrons and lathes.
+Parameters for the geometries often include length and segment number measurements.
 Lathe geometries are generated from a series of points (that are then rotated) and the most simple lathe is shown." %}

 The colours are set in the parameters list.
 We want to colour the jars by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
-The spheres we are creating now will form part of the key that lets the viewer know how the pots were made, by having them in a parameter list, we can just change the hex code and the key and pots will all change.
-Start with these values and alter them later if you want.
+The spheres we are creating now will form part of the key that lets the viewer know how the pots were made.
+By having them in a parameter list, we can just change the respective hex code and the key and pots will all change.
+Start with the proposed values and alter them later if you want.

 For each sphere we also set its position in x, y, z order.
 We use the variables 'sphereposx' and 'sphereposz' for the x and z positions and vary the y position, so the spheres end up in a vertical line.